splewis/csgo-executes/README.md

 [![Build status](http://ci.splewis.net/job/csgo-executes/badge/icon)](http://ci.splewis.net/job/csgo-executes/)

-**Status: Experimental, unsupported.**

-Warning: there's no backwards compatibility guarantees for spawn files yet.
-Use this at your own risk.
-Expect bugs and crashes.

 ## Gameplay

 The T team setup to execute onto a site with ~40 seconds left and the CT team is typically in a fairly standard setup.
 Grenades are automatically thrown for the T players and the rounds plays out the way counter-strike plays.
 The game goes through pistol rounds, forcebuy/lowbuy rounds, then standard gun rounds.
 Players can use the ``guns`` menu to select some preferences: whether they want to have an AWP, which M4 to use, and what site they prefer to play on the CT side.